zy-gdou/Surface-Quasi-geostrophic-turbulence/README.md

 "beta-SQG/" adds the $\beta$-effect in the classic SQG current.
 There one can explore the Rossby wave dynamics, the Rhines scales and stuff related to the $\beta$-effect.

 One should note that the SQG model is still constrained by the assumption of small Rossby number.
-At submesoscales, the Rossby number is cannot necessarily small and nonlinear advectoin could play a significant role.
-In order to better resolve the nonlinearity under a small Rossby number, two high-order (in terms of the Rossby number) variants of the SQG model are proposed: the SQG+1 model and the SSG model.
+At submesoscales, the Rossby number is not necessarily small and the nonlinear advectoin  plays a significant role.
+In order to better resolve the nonlinearity but given a small Rossby number, two high-order (in terms of the Rossby number) variants of the SQG model are proposed: the SQG+1 model and the SSG model.
 "SSG/" contains the codes used for a free-decaying SSG turbulence.